Queer Student Organizations

 The UCSC queer community has an exciting amount of clubs and student organizations that enhance student life.
 Whatever your interest, whether social or activist, whether regarding ethnicity, gender or sexual orienatation, you will most likely a group for you.
 And if you do not find what you are looking for, it is very easy to begin your own group!
 Just come in and begin a conversation with the center staff.
 All of the student groups meet at the Lionel Cantú Queer Center unless otherwise noted.

 Meet other queer/questioning (Q & Q) women.
-Gain support and discuss being Q & Q at UCSC, coming out, families, racism, and dating in a safe and confidential space.
-Facilitated by Maya Borgueta and Melissa King!
+Gain support and discuss being Q & Q at UCSC, coming out, families, racism, and dating--all in a safe and confidential space.
+Facilitated by Maya Borgueta with Cantu student intern, Julia, helping out.

 Maya Borguetta is a clinical psychologist at Counseling and Psychological Services (CAPS).
 As a bisexual woman, she particularly enjoys working with other queer women to address issues around relationships, dating, identity, family, coming out, sex, and dealing with experiences of discrimination and bias.
 In her role as a multicultural focused psychologist, she is also working with students from diverse and multicultural backgrounds.

-Queer Student Union (QSU) is a student-run organization that builds community and organizes to tackle issues affecting our Lesbian, Gay, Bisexual, Trans, and Queer communities.
+Queer Student Union (QSU) is a student-run organization aiming to build community and organize to tackle issues affecting our Lesbian, Gay, Bisexual, Trans, and Queer communities.
 We strive to be representative of and inclusive of the many Queer experiences and identities that contribute to the richness and vibrancy of our community.

-We meet weekly in the Cantú Queer Center and also have many events throughout the school year.
-We will be hosting QSU socials throughout the year and hosting campaigns that reach all UCSC students.
-Our weekly meetings are a gathering time for our community to grow and enjoy the company of friends and community members.
-Our campaigns allow us to tackle the issues that affect our communities (i.e. access to gender neutral bathrooms, access to LGBT housing on campus, outreaching to high school Gay-Straight Alliances, violence toward our community and within our community, and many more).
+We meet weekly in the Cantú Queer Center and also have events throughout the school year, both club-related and social.
+We host QSU socials throughout the year and campaigns that reach all UCSC students.
+Our weekly meetings are a gathering time for our community to grow and enjoy the company of friends and community members, as well as participate actively in their community.
+Our campaigns allow us to tackle the issues that affect our communities (i.e. access to all-gender bathrooms, access to LGBT housing on campus, outreaching to high school Gay-Straight Alliances, violence toward our community and within our community, and many more).

 Come join us, meet fellow Queer Slugs, make new, lasting friendships, and take ownership of your identity.
 We hope to see you at one of our weekly meetings!

-QPOC (Queer People of Color) groups is for any student who identifies as a queer person of color.
-We strive to create a diverse and safe space for dialogue and ideas that will help our group raise awareness about QPOC comunity here on and off campus, by forming alliances with other organizations, setting weekly goals for members, and outreaching to the community.
-Allies are welcome!
+QTPOC (Queer and Trans People of Color) is a group for any UCSC community person (student/staff/faculty) who identifies as a queer person of color.
+We strive to create a diverse and safe space for dialogue and ideas that will help raise awareness about QTPOC community on and off campus, by forming alliances with other organizations, setting weekly goals for members, and outreaching to the wider community.

 So, whether you are: Transgender, Intersex, Two Spirit, Genderqueer, Questioning, an Ally… or something we haven’t yet heard about We are talking to you!
 Hope to see all you lovely people there!

-Delta Lambda Psi is an all-inclusive queer Greek organization founded at the University of California at Santa Cruz in 2005.
-In 2011, Delta Lambda Psi became a national organization when it formed a beta chapter at Northeastern Illinois University.
+Theta Pi Sigma (formally known as Delta Lambda Psi) is an all-inclusive queer Greek organization founded at the University of California at Santa Cruz in 2005.
+In 2011, Theta Pi Sigma became a national organization when it formed a beta chapter at Northeastern Illinois University.

-The purpose and objective of Delta Lambda Psi is to strengthen Greek life by providing a vehicle for positive leadership, change, and growth in the gay, lesbian, bisexual, transsexual, transgender, intersex, queer, questioning, and ally community.
+The purpose and objective of Theta Pi Sigma is to strengthen Greek life by providing a vehicle for positive leadership, change, and growth in the gay, lesbian, bisexual, transsexual, transgender, intersex, queer, questioning, and ally community.
 It is our intention to provide further opportunity to obtain a well-rounded educational experience by offering leadership skills and the atmosphere needed to succeed academically, socially, and culturally.